 The other flaw that critics liked to point out is the combat.
 While brief and serving only as a mild change of pace, there are some segments which play a little like a shooting gallery.
 You're cursor will turn red once you take out your gun and you can shoot in certain situations.
 It's pretty clunky and barebones, but it is sparingly used.
 It adequately suits its purpose for an adventure game.

 All negatives can easily be put aside by the enourmous amount of things it does right.
 It is one of the best adventure games out there and can easily hold it's head up as the best movie adaptation ever to grace our gaming screens.

 To download the game, follow the link below.
 This is a custom installer exclusive to The Collection Chamber will run natively on modern systems.
 Manual and Soundtrack included.
-Tested on Windows 7 and Windows 10.
+Tested on Windows 10.

 Blade Runner (the game) is © Westwood Studios

 Blade Runner (the movie) is © Warner Bros

 Review, Cover Design and Installer created by me